At papaeya, we are travel experts who make games about travel.

 Top 5 Best Airline Board Games for Airlines Enthusiasts

-Below, we round up the best aviation board games on the market—with a special nod to a promising new entrant at the end, our very own Low Cost Airline Manager.
+Below, we round up some of the best aviation-themed board games on the market — with a special nod at the end to our own Low Cost Airline Manager.

 👨✈️👩✈️ 1.
 Sky Team (2023)